ProtocolONE/ptah-docs/content/docs/seo.md

 Start using HTTPS because this protocol uses an SSL certificate to move data.
 It gives your users peace of mind when sharing potentially sensitive data on a website.

-Moreover, at the Chrome browser’s alerting system looks more reliable for user if the website uses HTTPS protocol:
+Moreover, at the Chrome browser’s alerting system looks more reliable for the user if the website uses HTTPS protocol:

 TODO image
 {{< figure class="center" src="/images/img4.png">}}